 Reading: The children are expected to read for 20 minutesevery evening.
 In the juniors, the children are old enough to be responsible for writing in their own reading records and logging what they have read.
 This should then be signed by a parent or responsible adult and brought into school to be checked and signed by a member of staff in exchange for house points.
 If the children aren’t able to read/get it signed, they are expected to stay in for 10 minutes to read at break.
 This isn’t to be considered a punishment but a means of teaching responsibility.
 Obviously, for special occasions, allowances can be made.
+We also have a great range of books in our reading corner, which the children are welcome to borrow and returned once they have finished.
+Children on book bands should continue to use these to support the development of their comprehension skills.

 Our Padlet has had a makeover!
 Click here to recommend any books that you might have read.
 Include a brief summary of the plot and reasons why you think others might enjoy it (no spoilers!) – and don’t forget to add your name!